Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

 ## How to enable it

 XHGui need a php file that is prepended to all of them (by a global php config) to turn on the profiling and save this information.
-XHGui will be executed in headless mode ff Tideways is available for the PHP version used in the website that you are profiling.
+XHGui will be executed in headless mode if Tideways is available for the PHP version used in the website that you are profiling.
 To profile a page add `?enable-tideways` to your URL and check to `xhgui.vvv.test` the result from profile.

 ## Our custom implementation